layercak3/mfpbar-drag/README.md

   change drag seeking behaviour according to the value of hr-seek.
 * `--input-builtin-dragging` is disabled while the progress bar is active (i.e. when the mouse is in the proximity range).
+* `--cursor-autohide` is disabled while the progress bar is active
 * `MBTN_LEFT_DBL` is ignored while the progress bar is active because I use that as an alternate fullscreen toggle.